AmeliaBeep/FoodFeed/README.md

 ### Interacting with the site

 Navigation bar buttons indicate login status and enable users to register, login or logout.
-Signed in users also have the option to create a post and see their own profile.
+Signed in users also have the options to create a post and see their own profile.

 Site content provides the ability to visit user profiles by clicking an author's username.
 The copy button allows a user to get a URL that allows viewing of that specific content.
 Signed in author's get further buttons that allow them to edit or delete the content.